HeroQuest: First Light β The Perfect HeroQuest for Kids

-The iconic dungeon-crawling adventure, reimagined for younger players — all the excitement, none of the overwhelm.
+The iconic dungeon-crawling adventure, reimagined for younger players β all the excitement, none of the overwhelm, with a double-sided board and 10 quests ready from the box.

 HeroQuest: First Light is the answer to a question every parent of a young board gamer eventually asks: when can my child start playing HeroQuest?
 With First Light, the answer is age 8.
-This is a fully standalone game — not an expansion — that brings the beloved HeroQuest dungeon-crawling experience to younger players with simplified rules, shorter quests, and a more forgiving difficulty level.
+This is a fully standalone game that brings the beloved HeroQuest dungeon-crawling experience to younger players with simplified rules, shorter quests, and a more forgiving difficulty level.

-It keeps everything that makes HeroQuest magical — the miniatures, the dungeon exploration, the teamwork, the treasure — while removing the complexity that can frustrate younger players.
+It keeps everything that makes HeroQuest magical β the miniatures, the dungeon exploration, the teamwork, the treasure β while removing the complexity that can frustrate younger players.
+Four heroes follow Mentor's call to push back the darkness rising once again, guided by Zargon, the game master, who controls the evil forces.
 The result is a game that genuinely works for kids while still being enjoyable for the adults at the table.

 What Is HeroQuest First Light?

 HeroQuest: First Light is a standalone cooperative dungeon crawler designed specifically for players aged 8 and up.
-Like the full HeroQuest game, players control heroes exploring dangerous dungeons, fighting monsters, collecting treasure, and completing quests together as a team.
+Like the full HeroQuest game, players control heroes exploring dangerous dungeons, fighting monsters, collecting treasure, and completing quests together as a team, while one player takes on the role of Zargon, controlling the forces of evil.

 The key difference is in the design philosophy.
-First Light was built from the ground up for accessibility — rules are streamlined, quest objectives are clearer, and the difficulty curve is gentle enough that an 8-year-old can engage meaningfully from the very first session.
+First Light was built from the ground up for accessibility β rules are streamlined, quest objectives are clearer, and the difficulty curve is gentle enough that an 8-year-old can engage meaningfully from the very first session.
+The double-sided board evolves as heroes traverse each dungeon, and the box includes 10 ready-to-play quests plus the tools to create custom ones.

 How Does It Play?

 Players choose their heroes and explore a dungeon built from the same modular board system as the full HeroQuest game.
-Rooms are revealed one at a time, monsters appear and attack, and the heroes work together to complete each quest's objective.
+Rooms are revealed one at a time, monsters appear and attack, and the heroes work together to complete each quest's objective while Zargon springs traps and controls monsters from the other side of the table.

 Rating Breakdown